sachin200697/microservices-with-node-react/Section 24 - Basics of docker/Docker.md

 But in docker container we can run it like this: #> docker run redis

-if we open a send terminal and try to run redis-cli then it will not work because redis is running inside a container and if we open the new terminal then it is not in that container, so we can not use redis-cli.
+if we open a second terminal and try to run redis-cli then it will not work because redis is running inside a container and if we open the new terminal then it is not in that container, so we can not use redis-cli.